 EDGEWOOD ROAD TRAIL NW CONSTRUCTION

 A new multi-use pathway will finish up this summer on the east side of Edgewood Road NW.
-When complete, a trail connection will exist between O Avenue NW and Ellis Rd, tying into the existing Ellis Park Trail.
-The 10’ wide trail will also incorporate sidewalk and ADA improvements for trail access.
+When complete, a trail connection will exist between O Avenue NW and Ellis Road, tying into the existing Ellis Park Trail.
+The 10 foot wide trail will also incorporate sidewalk and ADA improvements for trail access.

-- 2018: Paving, seeding; new traffic signals at the O Ave and Ellis Rd intersection
+- 2018: Paving, seeding, modification of traffic signals at the O Avenue and Ellis Road intersection

 Rate our service by completing this Customer Satisfaction Survey.